socketio/socket.io-client-swift/README.md

 `init(socketURL: String, opts[String: AnyObject]? = nil)` - Constructs a new client for the given URL. opts can be omitted (will use default values.)
 Methods
 -------
-1. `socket.on(name:String, callback:((data:AnyObject?) -> Void)) -> SocketAckHandler` - Adds a handler for an event.
-Returns a SocketAckHandler which can be used to ack an event.
-See example.
-2. `socket.onMultipleItems(name:String, callback:((data:NSArray?) -> Void)) -> SocketAckHandler` - Adds a handler for an event that can have multiple items.
-Items are stored in an array.
-Returns a SocketAckHandler which can be used to ack an event.
+1. `socket.on(name:String, callback:((data:NSArray?, ack:AckEmitter?) -> Void))` - Adds a handler for an event.
+Items are passed by an array. `ack` can be used to send an ack when one is requested.
 See example.
 3. `socket.emit(event:String, args:AnyObject...)` - Sends a message.
 Can send multiple args.
 4. `socket.emitWithAck(event:String, args:AnyObject...) -> SocketAckHandler` - Sends a message that requests an acknoweldgement from the server.
 Returns a SocketAckHandler which you can use to add an onAck handler.
 See example.
 5. `socket.connect()` - Establishes a connection to the server.
 A "connect" event is fired upon successful connection.